michaelshi-logdna/Activity-Tracker-with-LogDNA/sqlquery.md

 * You must have an {{site.data.keyword.at_full_notm}} instance provisioned in your account that has [archiving configured to a bucket in the COS instance in your account](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-archiving).

-    Events are archived daily to a file in a COS bucket.
+    Events are archived hourly to a file in a COS bucket.

     Notice that if archiving is not configured, you must wait at least 24 hours before an archive file is available after archiving is configured.